 Honeymooners’ hotels on Antigua

 Nelson’s dockyard was once Britain’s Caribbean naval base.
 It’s now a busy port town with museums, shops and fine-dining seafood restaurants.
-In the evening you can enjoy a cocktail whilst watching the boats dock for the night.
+In the evening you can enjoy a cocktail while watching the boats dock for the night.
 The Inn at English Harbour is set on a quiet sweeping beach nearby — complimentary transfers are provided to the dockyard.
 Built in the style of a 17th-century plantation house, the hotel is furnished accordingly with traditional shuttered windows and gleaming mahogany floors.

 Honeymoons in Saint Kitts and Nevis

 Both Spain and England’s first Caribbean colonies were built on the dual-island nation of Saint Kitts and Nevis, leaving a legacy of military forts and European architecture.
-Once the leading producer of sugar, they became two of the Caribbean’s richest islands, as well as an appealing travel destination for the celebrities and elite of 17th-century British society, who came to soak in the volcanic springs and enjoy the local seafood.
-The focus on food and drink has endured, and resulted in an island culture revolving around fine dining experiences.
+Once the world’s leading producer of sugar, they became two of the Caribbean’s richest islands, as well as an appealing travel destination for the celebrities and elite of 17th-century British society, who came to soak in the volcanic springs and enjoy the local seafood.
+The focus on food and drink has endured and resulted in an island culture revolving around fine dining experiences.